Tania Willard

 Tania Willard (born 1977) is an Indigenous Canadian multidisciplinary artist, graphic designer, and curator, known for mixing traditional Indigenous arts practices with contemporary ideas.
 Willard is from the Secwepemc nation, of the British Columbia interior, Canada.

-Willard was the co-curator for the art exhibition, Beat Nation: Art Hip Hop and Aboriginal Culture, which toured in major galleries across Canada.
+Willard was the co-curator for the art exhibition, Beat Nation: Art, Hip Hop and Aboriginal Culture, which toured in major galleries across Canada.

 Biography

 Willard was born in 1977 and grew up in Armstrong, British Columbia, as well as back and forth to her father's Indian reserve.
 A formative moment in her life happened when she was 16 and selling fruit for her aunt at a powwow; while there she saw a group of kids breakdancing.

 Career

 "Interconnectedness is the root system of my work as an artist.
 Land-based art, community engaged practice, printmaking, painting are the mediums I most often work in, these ways of working are tied to me, I am tied to my ancestors, we are tied to the land." - Tania Willard Willard is an artist, graphic designer, and curator who focuses on mixing traditional Indigenous arts practices with contemporary ideas, often working with bodies of knowledge and skills that are conceptually linked to her interest in intersections between Aboriginal and other cultures.
 In the opening essay to Willard's exhibition, Claiming Space, at the Kamloops Art Gallery, Acting Director Beverley Clayton writes: "...inspired by geological landforms on traditional Secwépemc land and by other aspects of the place, Tania Willard's art work acts as a conduit between generations and cultures."

 She works with oil and acrylic painting, printmaking, pen and ink drawing, watercolour, mixed media, and collage.
 She also makes public art, including a collaborative community mural with the artist Guillermo Aranda and the Secwépemc Native Youth Network entitled Neskonlith Mural, in 2013.
 Willard is a member of the artist collective New BC Indian Art and Welfare Society.

 From 2013 to 2015, Willard was the Aboriginal Curator in Residence at the Kamloops Art Gallery.
 She is the recipient of the Hnatyshyn Foundation Visual Arts Awards for Curatorial Excellence in Contemporary Art.
-In 2017 Willard had a solo exhibition at the Burnaby Art Gallery entitled dissimulation.
+In 2017, Willard had a solo exhibition at the Burnaby Art Gallery entitled dissimulation.
+Tania Willard has also worked as an artist in residence at Gallery Gachet.
+In 2026, she was appointed Director of the Morris and Helen Belkin Art Gallery at the University of British Columbia in Vancouver.